chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2020-09-07-Perform-Foundational-Data,-ML,-and-AI-Tasks-in-Google-Cloud-Challenge-Lab.md

 2. Click **CREATE CLUSTER**.
 3. Make sure the cluster is going to create in the region **us-central1**.
 4. Click **Create**.
-5. After the cluster has been created, clik the **SSH** button in the row of the master instance.
+5. After the cluster has been created, click the **SSH** button in the row of the master instance.

    {% include picture.html img="qwiklabs/qwiklab-gsp323-task2-dataproc-ssh.png" width="1269" height="501" class="ml-li" %}